Thor (film): Cast

 A warrior and Thor's childhood friend, based on the mythological deity of the same name.
 Alexander was best known for her portrayal of Jessi XX on the ABC Family series Kyle XY.
 Alexander said that she was familiar with Marvel Comics before having taken the part, having grown up with four brothers.
 Alexander said the part required hours a day in the gym, though training is not unfamiliar to her, explaining she was one of few girls on her Colleyville, Texas, high-school wrestling team.
 Alexander described her character as "one of the guys" and that, "She's a very talented, skilled warrior and can stand on her own against any villain in the film".
 About her relationship with Thor she stated, "She is very loyal to Thor and cares a lot about protecting him and protecting Asgard".
+Alexander adopted a Received Pronunciation-style British accent for the film, and stated that Tom Hiddleston assisted her with developing the accent during production.